SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_captouch2_cap1166/README.md

-# Cap Touch 2 Click #
+# CAP1166 - Cap Touch 2 Click (Mikroe) #

 ## Summary ##

-This project shows the driver implementation of a SPI capacitive touch sensor using the CAP1166 sensor with Silicon Labs Platform.
+This project shows the driver implementation of an SPI capacitive touch sensor using the CAP1166 sensor with Silicon Labs Platform.

 Cap Touch 2 click is a capacitive touch sensing Click board™ which features the CAP1166 chip, which is an advanced touch/proximity sensor IC.
 It packs a range of different touch/proximity functionalities allowing the development of robust and aesthetically pleasing touch interfaces.
-It can be used for desktop computer or notebook control, LCD/TFT monitors, various types of consumer electronic, home appliances, and other applications that can benefit of having a reliable and feature-rich touch activated user interface.
+It can be used for desktop computer or notebook control, LCD/TFT monitors, various types of consumer electronics, home appliances, and other applications that can benefit of having a reliable and feature-rich touch activated user interface.

 ## Required Hardware ##